-Most power cords are made from copper or aluminum, which are highly recyclable.
-The metal is surrounded by an insulating layer made of plastic or rubber.
+Most power cords contain wires made from copper or aluminum, which are highly recyclable metals.
+The wires are surrounded by an insulating layer made of plastic or rubber.
 While the insulator isn’t necessarily recyclable, the metal inside is valuable, so recyclers will strip out the wire and recycle it.

 To recycle your old cords, e-waste facilities are your best option.
 Many communities now have dedicated e-waste recycling facilities, either run by private companies or by the local government.
 Best Buy is another popular e-waste recycler, and power cords are just one type of item they accept.

 Before you head to your local e-waste recycler, be sure to give them a call and verify they will accept power cords on their own.
-Some facilities will only them when they come attached to a device, such as your desktop computer.
+Some facilities will only them when they come attached to a device that you’re recycling, such as a desktop computer.

 So, any time you take electronics to your local e-waste recycler, be sure to bring the cords with you.
 This will help reduce the number of random power cords you have lying around the house.

 If your city or county doesn’t have a dedicated e-waste recycler or facility, they may host an e-waste recycling event when you can bring in your e-waste.
 Check with your local recycling facility or waste department to find out if and when they offer these events.
 You can also search the Earth911 recycling directory to find a recycling option in your area.
 Most places that accept home electronics will take your old power cords but confirm with them first.